9th8/up-to-date-real-world-haskell/1-getting-started.md

 `ghci`, or `runghc` by name.
 ::::

-In this book, we assume that you\'re using at least version 8.2.2 of GHC, which was released in 2017.
+In this book, we assume that you're using at least version 8.2.2 of GHC, which was released in 2017.
 To obtain a copy of GHC visit [the GHC download page](http://www.haskell.org/downloads), and look for the list of binary packages and installers.